-After more than 10 years as an orthodontist, one of the things I am still truly amazed by is that when we make people look better, we actually improve their oral, as well as overall bodily health!
+Since becoming an orthodontist in 2002, one of the things I am still truly amazed by is when we make people look better, we actually improve their oral, as well as overall bodily health!

 - American Association of Orthodontists

 The world changes rapidly, and professional associations provide me the ability to stay in touch with everything that is happening within my discipline.
 Through the publications I read, the meetings I attend, and interactions with others in these organizations, I continue to improve the care I provide.

 Family is central to everything we do in life and what we are able to become.
 I share my life in Oxford with my wife Tiffany, and our three children: Jack, Josh, and Hayden.
 When I am able to find free time, I enjoy golf, fishing, and hunting.